Cancer Prevention and Control

 ARC NW has collaborated with the WA State DOH for over a decade by providing assessment and evaluation technical support and assistance to support their efforts to use EBIs to prevent and screen for cancer.
 ARCNW's work with WA DOH has included conducting needs assessments and evaluations with collaborating community-based organizations to evaluate their cancer screening programs, serving on WA CARES Task Forces and Committees, evaluating DOH-sponsored educational sessions to improve provider/clinic staff's cancer screening practices and use of EBIs, and providing evaluation support to Washington State's Breast, Cervical, and Colon Health Program which administers cancer screening promotion and services supported by the National Breast and Cervical Cancer Early Detection Program and Colorectal Cancer Control Program.

-Communities and researchers working together to reduce the burden of cancer, especially among disadvantaged populations.
+Communities and researchers working together to reduce the burden of cancer, especially among disadvantaged or underserved populations.

 Cancer Prevention Investigators

 Peggy Hannon, PhD, MPH

 Vicky Taylor, MD